DarkMetrix/gofra/README.md

 The only difference between add and update is update won't override the file already generated.

-Using add command, a —overried=true flag will help to override all the files generated about the pb file.
+Using add command, a —override=true flag will help to override all the files generated about the pb file.